masc-ucsc/docs/docs/pyrope/02-basics.md

 0sb?            // 0 or -1 in decimal
 0b?0            // 0 or 2 in decimal
 0sb0?0          // 0 or 2 in decimal
-0b0?_1??0z_??z0 // valid value
 ```

+The Verilog high impedance `z` is not supported.
+A `bus` construct must be used instead.

 Like in many HDLs, Pyrope has unknowns `?`.
-The x-propagation is a source of complexity in most hardware models.
-Pyrope has x or
+The x-propagation is a source of
+complexity in most hardware models.
+Pyrope has `x` or `?` to be compatible with
-`?` to be compatible with Verilog existing designs.
-The advise is not to use x besides `match` statement pattern matching.
-It is
+Verilog existing designs.
+The advise is not to use `x` besides `match` statement
-much better to use the default value (zero or empty string), but sometimes it is easier to use `nil` when converting Verilog code
+pattern matching.
+It is much better to use the default value (zero or empty
+string), but sometimes it is easier to use `nil` when converting Verilog code
 to Pyrope code.
 The `nil` means that the numeric value is invalid.
+If any
-If any operation is performed with nil, the result is an
+operation is performed with `nil`, the result is an assertion failure.
+The only
-assertion failure.
-The only thing allowed to do with nil is to copy it.
-While the `nil` behaves like an invalid value, the `0sb?`
+thing allowed to do with nil is to copy it.
+While the `nil` behaves like an
-behaves like an unknown value that still can be used in arithmetic operations.
-E.g: `0sb? | 0` is `0` but `nil | 0` is `nil`.
+invalid value, the `0sb?` behaves like an unknown value that still can be used
+in arithmetic operations.
+E.g: `0sb? | 0` is `0` but `nil | 0` is an error.

-Notice that `nil` is a state in the integer basic type, it is not a new type by itself, it does not represent invalid pointer, but
+Notice that `nil` is a state in the integer basic type, it is not a new type by
-rather invalid integer.
+itself, it does not represent invalid pointer, but rather invalid integer.
+Also
+important is that the compiler will guarantee that all the `nil` are eliminated
+at compile time or a compile error is generated.

 ```
 a = 0sb? & 0 // OK, result is 0